QC-at-Davis/QuantumGame-Hackathon/CODE_OF_CONDUCT.md

 This Code of Conduct has been taken from [hackcodeofconduct.org](https://hackcodeofconduct.org/) and created by [Cristiano Betta](https://betta.io/).
 The Code is available [here on GitHub](https://github.com/cbetta/hackcoc/).
-Feel free to make any suggestions or create your own version.